 From that point forward, I used Analytica for representing numerous types of analytical trade spaces.
 In 1998, my Analytica model of wireless communications accurately predicted that the original iPhone (released in 2007) or any such phone using a combination of 2G GSM wireless plus WiFi would provide 30% more revenue at less than half the cost of the proposed 3G wireless standard.
 That model also showed how smart a wireless system could become as it began to factor in aspects of environments that people perceive naturally such as location and weather.
 It provided the quantitative basis for my Doctorate, in which I coined the term Cognitive Radio that has become the widely adopted baseline for smart radio systems today.
 During the past few years, I have continued to use Analytica® in cyber security and secure wireless systems.
 I can’t tell you how much my Analytica programming skills have helped me discover the bottom line in complex and highly technical decision processes and to communicate how small decisions can yield big outcomes.
 Thanks for creating a superb set of tools in your Analytica products.”

 We’re going showcase more our users and the clever, interesting, and impactful work that they do in the coming months.
 Look forward to more case studies, more entries into our Supermodeller series (read about Cory Welch in the meantime), and some informal posts here on our blog about how students and teachers are using Analytica to explore some interesting problems!

 Do you know anyone who’s using Analytica to do amazing things?
 Please let us know so we can help them show off their accomplishments!

-To keep up with our content, please follow us on your social media platform of choice: Twitter, Facebook, and LinkedIn.
+To keep up with our content, please follow us on your social media platforms.